basemhesham/Silicon-Sprint-AUC/docs/MODULE2.md

 ### 4.2 Results

-After the run completes, we inspect the physical layout and timing data using the **OpenROAD GUI**.
-This section walks through four inspection tasks: layout verification, clock tree visualisation, congestion and power analysis, and timing path review.
+After the run completes, inspect the physical layout and timing data using the **OpenROAD GUI**.
+This section walks through layout verification, clock tree visualisation, heat map analysis, and timing path inspection.

 ---